 - country bread or sourdough rubbed with a half of garlic clove

-- Chopped parsley for garnish
+- chopped parsley for garnish

 Instructions

-- Gather all ingredients before starting recipe.
+- Gather all ingredients before starting the recipe.

-- Pre heat conventional oven to 300°
+- Pre-heat oven to 300℉

 Final Steps

 - Cut large 1 inch thick slices of country or sourdough bread and toast under the broiler.
 When nicely toasted, rub with a half of a clove of garlic and set in the center of a plate.
-Ladle the Beef Bourguignon over the slice of bread, sprinkle with chopped parsley and serve
+Ladle the Beef Bourguignon over the slice of bread, sprinkle with chopped parsley and serve.